JoaoHenrique12/fips205/DEVOPS.md

 git config --get core.hooksPath
 ```

-Because of it, put your pre-commit/git hooks inside .commitlint/.
+Because of it, put your pre-commit/git hooks inside .commitlint/, if you wish update them.

 ### Why use commitlint written in GoLang

-At beginnig was considered to use a [commitlint wrotten in JavaScript](https://github.com/conventional-changelog/commitlint), wich is a
+At beginnig was considered to use [commitlint written in JavaScript](https://github.com/conventional-changelog/commitlint), wich is a
 popular project to check commit messages in github/gitlab pipelines.
-This tool already have a pre-defined [ci config](https://commitlint.js.org/guides/ci-setup.html).
+This tool already has a pre-defined [ci config](https://commitlint.js.org/guides/ci-setup.html).
 The pre-defined file shows how to validate all commits in a PR, this functionallity is not directed covered by the go commit linter.
-Despite this advantages,
+Despite these advantages,
-this project uses the go version with a bash code to ensure all commits in a PR are valids to do it, check it in [.github/workflows/ci.yaml](.github/workflows/ci.yaml).
+this project uses the go version with a bash code to ensure all commits in a PR are valid.
+To see how it's done, check it in [.github/workflows/ci.yaml](.github/workflows/ci.yaml).
-The reason for it is the js version requires install npm, npx and node; this install was taking ~1:30min and the acutal lint does not have this amount of time.
-Furthermore,
+The reason for this is that the JS version requires installing npm, npx, and Node; this installation was taking ~1:30min on pipeline, and the actual lint does not have this
-to validate commits locally it should require this binaries installed (an unecessary overhead).
+amount of time.
+Furthermore, to validate commits locally, it would require these binaries installed (an unnecessary overhead).

 ## Gocyclo